analogcode/3D-Knobs/README.md

 ![Knobs](http://audiokitpro.com/images/knob.gif)

-The code works.
-But, IB Designables fails to render in Interface Builder.
-If anyone knows how to fix that, any hints or Pull Requests would be appreciated.
-Thanks!
+Thanks to @cemolcay for updating these knobs to render in Interface Builder!

-## Easy 2 Step Knobs
+## Easy Image Knobs in 2 Steps
 ![Screenshot1](https://i.imgur.com/LSs17T2.png)

 (1) Drop a folder w/ the Knob renders into your assets